My personal

 Paul Noble has a long

-ongoing project to depict Nobson Newtown, a fictitious town that he uses as a vehicle
+ongoing project in which he depicts Nobson Newtown, a fictitious town that he uses as a vehicle

 for his ideas.
 These vast drawings are painstakingly done in pencil.
 He has